amandaocalvo/Car-Price-Prediction-Project/README.md

 ## Key Insights

-To better answer the business question, we performed the SHAP (SHapley Additive exPlanations) plot, which is a powerful visualization that helps explain the output of the model by showing the contribution of each feature to the final prediction.
+To better answer the business question, I performed the SHAP (SHapley Additive exPlanations) plot, which is a powerful visualization that helps explain the output of the model by showing the contribution of each feature to the final prediction.

 From our analysis, it is evident that:
 - Newer cars increase the predicted price.